sroberts/sroberts.github.io/_posts/2015-02-16-apt-is-a-who-not-a-what.md

 - Nationalist Activist
 - Criminal Activist (So called Hactivists)

 The security community has difficult problems on it's hands.
 Seemingly the harder we work to stop threats the more come up.
-We're already dramatically under staffed as an industry ([Leviathan Security Group: Analysis of Cloud vs. Local Storage:
+We're already dramatically under staffed as an industry ([<i class="fa fa-file-pdf-o"></i> Leviathan Security Group: Analysis of Cloud vs. Local Storage:
 Capabilities, Opportunities, Challenges](http://www.leviathansecurity.com/wp-content/uploads/Value-of-Cloud-Security-Scarcity.pdf)).
 The last thing we need, the last thing we can afford, is to make our own lives more difficult by abusing overloaded terms to generate fear, uncertainty, and doubt.

 ## A Little Extra